 Who, or what is Sonder, you may ask.
 Only the largest host on Airbnb, but interestingly enough, also their direct competitor.
 So what’s up with that?
-Come along with me on my journey, as I endeavor to find the answer to this question, and much more…
+Read on to find the answer to this question, and much more…

 If you’ve never heard of Sonder, don’t feel bad.
-First of all, the startup started up (sorry, couldn’t resist) in Canada, and has only been in business since 2014.
-What’s more, they’ve only been in San Francisco, CA. since 2016, where they are now headquartered.
+First of all, the startup started up (sorry, we couldn’t resist) in Canada, and has only been in business since 2014.
+What’s more, they’ve only been in San Francisco, CA since 2016, where they are now headquartered.
 But – we are here to educate you, as this company is growing by leaps and bounds, and it’s easy to see why.
 What do they provide?
 Think: Airbnb, but with higher standards.
 To be fair, they cater to a slightly different target audience.
-Let me elaborate a little on both companies (humor me).
+Here’s some more elaboration on both companies.

 Sonder (SOND) is a hospitality company that owns, manages, and rents its own properties, which are registered as hotels, but typically are apartments.
 Confused yet?
 Don’t be.
 The company is a hybrid, which means they incorporate a combination of some elements from hotels and some from apartments.
 The results?
 You get one, more consistent, reliable booking system for short-term stays.